Bioinformatics for Biologists: An Introduction to Linux, Bash Scripting, and R

 As a Prinicipal Bioinformatician in Experimental Cancer Genetics at the Wellcome Sanger Institute, I develop and run pipelines for saturation mutagenesis, CRISPR screens, RNA-Seq and variant calling.

-I am the Assistant IT Manager for the Wellcome Genome Campus Advanced Courses and Scientific Conferences team.
+I am the Assistant IT Manager for the Wellcome Connecting Science Courses and Conferences team.
 My interests include machine learning and coding.

-Wellcome Genome Campus Advanced Courses and Scientific Conferences are offering everyone who joins this course a free digital upgrade, so that you can experience the full benefits of studying online for free.
+The Wellcome Connecting Science Courses and Conferences team are offering everyone who joins this course a free digital upgrade, so that you can experience the full benefits of studying online for free.
 This means that you get:

 - Unlimited access to this course